-The pitch event, which was announced in May, wanted to generate new products or practices that could be used to increase dairy sustainability and reduce greenhouse gas (GHG) emissions on dairy farms.
+The pitch event, which was announced in May, looked to generate new products or practices aimed at increasing dairy sustainability and reducing greenhouse gas (GHG) emissions on US dairy farms.

-The feed additive trial has access to up to $200,000 in funding from Mars, according to project information.
+The feed additive trial has access to up to $200,000 in funding from Mars.

-“The judges evaluated each pitch presentation along with answers to questions posed at the event, and we were thoroughly impressed by all of the presentations,” said Alastair Child, vice president of global sustainability with Mars Wrigley.
-“Blue Ocean Barns stood out as a promising solution that could hold potential to help dairy farmers reduce their emissions on-farm and we look forward to moving ahead with them on a pilot effort as they further develop the product.”
+“The judges evaluated each pitch presentation along with answers to questions posed at the event, and we were thoroughly impressed by all of the presentations,” said Alastair Child, vice president of global sustainability, Mars Wrigley.
+“Blue Ocean Barns stood out as a promising solution with potential to help dairy farmers reduce their emissions on-farm and we look forward to moving ahead with them on a pilot effort as they further develop the product.”

-Getting to take part in the competition and pitch event was really worthwhile, said Joan Salwen, CEO and co-founder of Blue Ocean Barns.
+Taking part in the competition and pitch event was really worthwhile, said Joan Salwen, CEO and co-founder, Blue Ocean Barns.

 “We do look forward to the opportunity of working for on-farm experts,” she told FeedNavigator.
 “We’ve been in the lab and on the university farms, so to be with people who are facing challenges, and dealing with weather, and all the kinds of things that farm families have to deal with it, will be a different experience, a new level of exploration for the fit of this innovation with real-life farming – and we’re incredibly excited about that.”

-“We do understand the science behind this, we’ve seen it work effectively in farm settings that are simulated on universities and we’re excited to hear from farmers and to co-create with them on how this might be delivered, and stored, and what the value proposition might be,” she added.
+“We do understand the science behind this, we’ve seen it work effectively in farm settings that are simulated on universities, and we’re excited to hear from farmers on how this might be delivered, and stored, and what the value proposition might be,” she added.

 Blue Ocean Barns development